mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 They can function as a preview shape, or you can snap onto them with the freehand brush tool.
-In the tool options of free hand brush, you can toggle 'snap to assistant' to turn on snapping.
+In the tool options of free hand brush, you can toggle :guilabel:`Snap to Assistants` to turn on snapping.

 .. figure:: /images/en/Krita_basic_assistants.png
    :alt: Krita's vanishing point assistants in action